segabl/pd2-sh-complements/README.md

 *Shotgun pellet amount was changed for "optimization", without touching shotgun balance at all.*
 *Restoring the pellet amount to the original values and reducing the amount with buckshot ammo is a quick fix as opposed to rebalancing all shotguns.*

-- Grenade Launchers
-  - Reduced max ammo pickup by 20%

-*Grenade launchers are a bit too easy to keep topped off, a slight decrease in the maximum ammo pickup should discourage use against single targets.*

 - Saws
   - Fixed hardcoded damage increase against Bulldozers